oplS17projects/redesigned-doodle/README.md

 Be explicit about the techiques from the class that you will use.
 For example:

 - Will you use data abstraction?
 How?

+Replicating the Sierpinski triangle function and Koch snowflake function both use recursive calls.

-- Will you use recursion?
+[//]:<>(- Will you use map/filter/reduce?
 How?
---yes by replicating the Sierpinski triangle function and Koch snowflake function
-- Will you use map/filter/reduce?
+[//]:<>- Will you use object-orientation?
 How?
-- Will you use object-orientation?
+[//]:<>- Will you use functional approaches to processing your data?
 How?
-- Will you use functional approaches to processing your data?
+[//]:<>- Will you use state-modification approaches?
 How?
-- Will you use state-modification approaches?
-How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
+[//]:<>- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
-- Will you use lazy evaluation approaches?
+[//]:<>- Will you use lazy evaluation approaches?)

-The idea here is to identify what ideas from the class you will use in carrying out your project.

-**Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**

-;;### External Technologies
+### External Technologies
-;;You are encouraged to develop a project that connects to external systems.
+You are encouraged to develop a project that connects to external systems.
 For example, this includes systems that:

-;;- retrieve information or publish data to the web
+- retrieve information or publish data to the web
-;- generate or process sound
+- generate or process sound
-;- control robots or other physical systems
+- control robots or other physical systems
-;- interact with databases
+- interact with databases

-;If your project will do anything in this category (not only the things listed above!), include this section and discuss.
+If your project will do anything in this category (not only the things listed above!), include this section and discuss.

-;### Data Sets or other Source Materials
+### Data Sets or other Source Materials
-;If you will be working with existing data, where will you get those data from?
+If you will be working with existing data, where will you get those data from?
 (Dowload from a website?
 Access in a database?
-Create in ;a simulation you will build? ...)
+Create in a simulation you will build? ...)

-;How will you convert your data into a form usable for your project?
+How will you convert your data into a form usable for your project?

-;If you are pulling data from somewhere, actually go download it and look at it before writing the proposal.
-Explain in some detail what ;your plan is for accomplishing the necessary processing.
+If you are pulling data from somewhere, actually go download it and look at it before writing the proposal.
+Explain in some detail what your plan is for accomplishing the necessary processing.

-;
-;If you are using some other starting materials, explain what they are.
+If you are using some other starting materials, explain what they are.
 Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration
-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?

 At the end of the project sequence we should be able to do all that the examples libary does and more.

-What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).
 Our project will just be a series of functions that should be able to be run from any instance of racket.

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.
 It will be interactive by typing the functions into the REPL.

 ### Evaluation of Results
-How will you know if you are successful?

 If it actually draws things onto the screen we would consider it to be sucessful.

 ## Architecture Diagram